-3. SET!
-CONTEST VOUCHER PROCESS
+3. PHASE 1: CONCEPT WINNERS VOUCHER PROCESS

-The process for vouchers issued under the Set!
-Contest consists of the following steps designed to pair competitors with the VSPs that are capable of providing valuable assistance for their specific projects.
-This process starts with competitors' submission packages for the Ready!
-Contest and progresses through the following steps:
+The process for vouchers issued to Phase 1: Concept winners consists of the following steps, which are designed to pair competitors with the VSPs that can provide valuable assistance for their specific projects.